CelestialCry/Bachelor/README.md

 # Bachelor
-This is the bachelorthesis for Thomas Wilskow Thorbjørnsen year 2021.
+This is the bachelor thesis for Thomas Wilskow Thorbjørnsen year 2021.